modolabs/Kurogo-Mobile-Web/doc/Guide/configuration.rst

 * *SITE_DIR/config/config.ini* - The site configuration file.
 It contains properties shared by all modules and sets up the basic environment
 * *SITE_DIR/config/strings.ini* - Strings table.
 Includes various strings used throughout the site
-* *SITE_DIR/config/module/MODULEID.ini* - Basic configuration file for the current module.
+* *SITE_DIR/config/MODULEID/module.ini* - Basic configuration file for the current module.
 Specifies properties regarding the module including disabled status, protected, secure and authorization.
 Also includes any unique module configurable parameters
-* *SITE_DIR/config/web/nav/MODULEID.ini* - Title/navigation configuration for the current module.
+* *SITE_DIR/config/MODULEID/pages.ini* - Title/navigation configuration for the current module.

-Other modules may also load files from the *SITE_DIR/config/feeds* folder for external data configuration, and *SITE_DIR/config/web* folder for specific configuration for module output and formatting.
+Other modules may also load files from the *SITE_DIR/config/MODULEID* folder for external data configuration, and specific configuration for module output and formatting.
+Refer to the documentation for a particular module to know the composition of those files.

 -----------
 Local Files